MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

  | 2     | azimuth angle   |
  | 3     | radial distance |

+### `--predGeomAzimuthSortPrecision=INT-VALUE`
+Controls the precision used in azimuthal sorting of points prior to predictive tree construction.
+A value of 0 represents full-precision, otherwise larger values represent increasing precision.
+Requires `predGeomSort=2`.

 ### `--predGeomTreePtsMax=INT-VALUE`
 Maximum number of points per predictive geometry tree.
 A slice may contain